colinwhitten97/Deep-Learning-MD/Colin's Tutorial.md

 This is where I suppose the most pitfalls in installation occur.
 Refer to the help [here](#installing-c++-interface).

-## Install LAMMPS DeePMD-kit module ALSO IMPORTANT
+## Install LAMMPS DeePMD-kit module

 The deepmd-kit also provides a module for running MD simulations with LAMMPS.
 You can make the DeePMD-kit module for LAMMPS